Akuli/oomph/README.md

 - better ternary than in python: `if cond then a else b`
 - named arguments
 - default values of arguments
+- find element from list (with custom callback to specify what matches):
-- string methods
+    - first occurence
-    - find occurrence of substring
     - last occurrence
     - all occurrences
     - only occurrence, failing if multiple are found
-        - same for lists?
+- string methods
     - upper and lower (need unicode lib?)
+    - grep self-hosted compiler for more string method ideas
 - should `self` be a keyword?
 - chained equalities `a == b == c`
 - `x++`